MobiFlight/MobiFlight-Connector/docs/architecture/virtual-button-events.md

   only ever sees delay *values*, never a config GUID (there is no `ButtonBinding` type; `ResolveTimings` is `Func<InputEventArgs, List<ButtonTimings>>`).
-A produced HOLD/REPEAT just carries the delay value that classified it (`InputEventArgs.SyntheticDelayMs`) - `Execute()` asks each bound config directly, "is this delay yours?" (`ButtonInputConfig.MatchesSyntheticDelay`, comparing `HoldDelay`/ `RepeatDelay` against `SyntheticDelayMs`), true for anything else (PRESS/RELEASE carry no `SyntheticDelayMs`, so those broadcast to every matching config, same as always).
+A produced HOLD/REPEAT just carries the delay value that classified it (`InputEventArgs.SyntheticDelayMs`) - `Execute()` asks each bound config directly, "is this delay yours?" (`ButtonInputConfig.MatchesSyntheticDelay`, requiring `onHold` to be defined before comparing `HoldDelay`/`RepeatDelay` against `SyntheticDelayMs` for a HOLD/REPEAT - a config without `onHold` never matches one, regardless of what its unused `HoldDelay`/`RepeatDelay` fields happen to hold), true for anything else (PRESS/RELEASE carry no `SyntheticDelayMs`, so those broadcast to every matching config, same as always).
 This is simpler than ID-based targeting and self-correcting: two configs that happen to share a delay are indistinguishable to the generator by construction, so they're naturally treated as one group everywhere - including in the log, which would otherwise show the same physical HOLD/REPEAT once